thePeras/LDTS_Flappy_Tiger/docs/README.md

     - **Porto wine - God mode** - If you catch a bottle of Porto wine, the gap between the walls will be increased, making the game easier.
 - **Curiosities** - There is curiosities about animals that can be found on the main mainMenu.

+### PLANNED FEATURES

+- All of the features were implemented.

 ### MOCKUPS